 Warm-season vegetables are tender annuals in our climate and cannot handle cold, wet weather or frost.
 These vegetables are best planted outside when the weather begins to warm up in May and June.

 Season-extending tools can help you plant warm-season vegetables earlier and encourage them to grow in cooler weather.
+Many of us swear by these tools for better harvests.
 Harvest Guard® (also called row cover) is a lightweight fabric that can be draped over garden beds or even wrapped around tomato cages to help warm the air and soil.
 You can also try Season Starter™ plant protectors around small tomato, squash, eggplant or pepper plants.
-This is a ring of flexible plastic tubes that can be filled with water to form a sort of warming tee-pee around the plants, which can be removed once the weather warms up and the plants outgrow it.
-Remember to open any covering during the day when plants are in bloom, to allow for pollination!
+This is a ring of flexible plastic tubes that can be filled with water to form a sort of warming tee-pee around the plants, which can be removed once the weather warms up and the plants outgrow it or simply rolled down to the base of the plant for the rest of the season.
+On warmer days, remember to open anything that covers the plant completely, to improve air access and (especially when plants are in bloom) to allow for pollination!

 Sun & Warmth